rust-lang/rust-project-goals/src/2024h2/sandboxed-build-script.md

 * Hermetic builds, though this extension should be considered.
 * Support for all tier-1 and tier-2 with-host-tools platforms.
   As an experiment, we follow what the chosen sandbox runtime provides us.
+* On-par build times.
+  The build time is expected to be impacted because build script artifacts are going to build for the sandbox runtime.
+  This prevents an optimization that when "host" and "target" platforms are the same, Cargo tries to share artifacts between build scripts and applications.

 ## Ownership and other resources